oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 * the VIF driver, invoked by the VDSM before_migration_source disconnects the NIC from the external network on the source VDSM
 * the VIF driver, invoked by the VDSM before_migration_destination connects the NIC ti\o the external network on the destination VDSM

+#### VM NIC provisioning synchronization issues

+Care must be taken for the VIF driver to leave the networking operations in a finished state before exiting.
+For example should a VIF driver just initiate connecting a VM NIC during VM startup and exit, the connecting operation could still not be finished when the VM starts up and leave it booting without a network connection.

 ## External networks REST API